- Group discussion and exercises

 Upon successful completion of this course, the student will be able to:

-- Identify and explain the various types of child abuse and family violence and their potential impacts on those affected.
+- Identify the psychological, social and cultural causal factors of the various types of child abuse and family violence.

 This course will conform to Douglas College policy regarding the number and weighting of evaluations.